 Housing starts, sales, and renovations; rising home ownership; and a stable rental and leasing market are key indicators of community health.

-An estimated 36 percent of households in the Region spend $500-$999 per month on housing, with median monthly housing costs of $914, according to the U.S. Census Bureau.
-Statewide, 32 percent of households have monthly housing costs between $500-$999, with median monthly housing costs higher than the Region at $1,049.
-The majority of households in the Region have annual incomes under $25,000.
+An estimated 32 percent of households in the Region spend $500-$999 per month on housing, with median monthly housing costs of $1,042, according to the U.S. Census Bureau.
+Statewide, 27 percent of households have monthly housing costs between $500-$999, with median monthly housing costs higher than the Region at $1,194.
+About a quarter of households in the Region have annual incomes under $25,000.
 Someone paying $500 per month for housing and earning $25,000 would be paying 24 percent of his or her annual income toward housing.

-The U.S. Census Bureau estimates that close to 50 percent of all households in the Region are married-couple families, with or without children, while almost 14 percent are single-parent households.
-The Region has more married-couple families and fewer single-parent households, when compared with households in the State and nation overall.
+The U.S. Census Bureau estimates that close to 50 percent of all households in the Region are married-couple families, with or without children, while almost 15 percent are single-parent households.
+The Region has more single-parent households when compared with households in the State and nation overall.

 Grandparents Living with Grandchildren